mhdr/sc-widgets/ScGauge.md

 Set the notchs style for all ScNotchs components inside this component.
 For the style possibilities please refer to the [ScNotchs](ScNotchs.md) documentation.

+- **void setDrawNotchsForLast(boolean value)**<br />
+Draw the notchs for the last in the drawing method.<br />
+The default sequence of drawing is base arc, notchs arc and progress arc for last.

 #### Getter and Setter